vertigo-one/tlspd-engine-manager/README.md

   - Authentication must be done by a user who has permissions to do this (Administrator rights most likely).
 - Adaptable Management (All types supported.)
   - Copy adpatable driver from local machine to correct engine folder for adaptable type on each specified engines.
-    - Programatic passing of the filepath to the file on the local system or GUI file picker are supported.
+    - Programmatic passing of the filepath to the file on the local system or GUI file picker are supported.
   - List adaptable driver of chosen type on each specified engine.
     - Defaults to *.ps1 files only but all files in folder supported via the `-AllFileTypes` parameter
   - Delete adaptable driver of chosen type on each specified engine.
-    - Programatic passing of the file name via `-AdaptableFileName` or choosing from a menu of files retrieved from the servers is supported.
+    - Programmatic passing of the file name via `-AdaptableFileName` or choosing from a menu of files retrieved from the servers is supported.
 - All interactions that make changes to TLSPD engines will prompt for user comfirmation and display the changes requested.
   - This will occur unless the `-confirm` switch is provided. **Be careful with this**.
 - Silencing of the informational output is possible with `-Quiet`